lanl-aea/waves/docs/computational_practices_build_system.rst

 parameter set files that are produced.

 The `WAVES`_ package includes a collection of command line utilities and Python modules to aid in adopting software build systems for engineering workflows.
-The `WAVES`_ parameter generator utility, :ref:`parameter_study_cli`, is designed to work with most build systems, but was originally developed with the requirements of `CMake`_ in mind.
+The `WAVES`_ parameter generator command line interface(s) are designed to work with most build systems, but was originally developed with the requirements of `CMake`_ in mind.

 The `WAVES`_ :ref:`user_manual` focuses on extending the build system `SCons`_ because `SCons`_ configuration files use `Python`_ as a fully featured scripting language.
 This choice is primarily driven by the familiarity of the engineering